Mather-Sophi/sophi-for-wordpress/readme.txt

 </div>
 `

+== Caveats ==
+While the above query integration works just fine, it has been observed that on VIP infrastructures, `WP_Query` returns latest posts instead of the posts curated by Sophi.
+A workaround for this is to use [get_posts](https://developer.wordpress.org/reference/functions/get_posts/) instead.
+Also remember to whitelist `get_posts` by adding the following inline comment so that PHPCS doesn't throw a warning:
+`phpcs:ignore WordPressVIPMinimum.Functions.RestrictedFunctions.get_posts_get_posts`

+In addition to using `get_posts`, it would be good practice to add a comment explaining the usage of it so that developers new to it don't swap it for `WP_Query`.

 = Post content type =

 By default, Sophi for WordPress uses post format as the content type.
 This plugin uses `content_type` internally to distinguish between WordPress post type and Sophi type.